Lepidium meyenii: Uses and preparation

-Maca is mainly grown for consumption of its root.
+Maca is mainly grown for the consumption of its roots.
 The majority of harvested maca is dried.
 In this form, the hypocotyls can be stored for several years.
-In Peru, maca is prepared and consumed in various ways, although traditionally it is always cooked.
-The freshly harvested hypocotyl may be roasted in a pit (called huatia), and is considered a delicacy.
+In Peru, maca is prepared and consumed in various ways, although traditionally, it is always cooked.
+The freshly harvested hypocotyl may be roasted in a pit (called huatia) and is considered a delicacy.
 Fresh roots usually are available only in the vicinity of the growers.
 The root can also be mashed and boiled to produce a sweet, thick liquid, then dried and mixed with milk to form a porridge, mazamorra.
 The cooked roots are also used with other vegetables in empanadas, jams, or soups.
-The root may be ground to produce a flour for bread, cakes, or pancakes.
+The root may be ground to produce flour for bread, cakes, or pancakes.
 If fermented, a weak beer called chicha de maca may be produced.
-In 2010, a U.S.-based brewery, called Andean Brewing Company, became the first company to produce and commercialize beer made from maca under the brand KUKA Beer.
+In 2010, a U.S.-based brewery called Andean Brewing Company became the first company to produce and commercialize beer made from maca under the brand KUKA Beer.
 From the black morphotype, a liquor is produced.
 Also, the leaves are edible or may serve as animal fodder.
-They can be prepared raw in salads or cooked much like L. sativum and L. campestre, to which it is closely related genetically.
+They can be prepared raw in salads or cooked much like L. sativum and L. campestre, which are closely related genetically.

-The prominent product for export is maca flour, which is a baking flour ground from the hard, dried roots.
+The prominent product for export is maca flour, a baking flour ground from the hard, dried roots.
 It is called harina de maca.
-Maca flour (powder) is a relatively inexpensive bulk commodity, much like wheat flour or potato flour.
-The supplement industry uses both the dry roots and maca flour for different types of processing and concentrated extracts.
-Another common form is maca processed by gelatinization.
+Maca flour (powder) is a relatively inexpensive bulk commodity, like wheat flour or potato flour.
+The supplement industry uses both dry roots and maca flour for different types of processing and concentrated extracts.
+Another common form is maca, processed by gelatinization.
 This extrusion process separates and removes the tough fiber from the roots using gentle heat and pressure, as raw maca is difficult to digest due to its thick fibers.

 Archaeological evidence exists for varying degrees of cultivation of maca in the Lake Junin region from around 1700 BC to 1200 AD.
 Maca has been harvested and used by humans in the puna grasslands of the Andean Mountains for centuries.
-Contrary to frequent claims that maca's cultivation was common in what is today Peru, until the late 1980s, maca has been cultivated only in a limited area around Lake Junin, in central Peru.
-Historically, maca often was traded for lowland tropical food staples, such as maize, rice, manioc (tapioca roots), quinoa, and papaya.
-It also was used as a form of payment of Spanish imperial taxes.
+Contrary to frequent claims that maca cultivation was common in what is today Peru, until the late 1980s, maca has been cultivated only in a limited area around Lake Junin in central Peru.
+Historically, maca was often traded for lowland tropical food staples, such as maize, rice, manioc (tapioca roots), quinoa, and papaya.
+It also was used as a form of payment for Spanish imperial taxes.

 Traditional medicine

-Maca has been marketed for its supposed uses in traditional medicine, but there is no high-quality research to indicate it has any effect on health or diseases.
-A 2016 systematic review found little evidence that it affects semen quality in healthy and infertile men.
-A 2011 review found no good evidence either for the effectiveness of maca as a treatment for menopausal symptoms in women or for its safety.
+Maca is said to have medicinal properties, but scientific research remains inconclusive.
+A 2016 systematic review found evidence suggesting that it improves semen quality in healthy and infertile men.
+A 2011 systematic review found the evidence for the effectiveness of maca as a treatment for menopausal symptoms in women inconclusive.